uvasds-systems/uvasds-services/README.md

 Deployments follow the Helm structure, containing `Charts.yaml` and optional `values.yaml` in the root directory, followed by `templates/` which in turn contains one or more deployments.

-Deployments tend to contain at least three files:
+Standard deployments that include web access will tend to contain at least three files (which can be separate files or concatenated with `---` between stanzas):

 - `deployment.yaml` - Describes the container, replicas, `env` variables, resource allocations, etc.
 - `nginx-ingress.yaml` - Describes the ingress rules, routing, FQDN mappings, and possible TLS secrets for HTTPS.
 - `service.yaml` - Describes remaining service properties.

+For Jobs or CronJobs, refer to reference files in the repository.

+Encrypted secrets, such as passwords, API keys or tokens, can be committed as well, then consumed in a deployment.

 ## ArgoCD Deployments